Let's talk trash about

-The Clean Up Day Committee is made up from volunteers from many different sponsoring organizations including; United Way of the Tanana Valley; Alaska Department of Transportation and Public Facilities, Adopt a Highway; Green Star of Interior Alaska; Midnight Sun Council, Boy Scouts of America; Greater Fairbanks Chamber of Commerce; Fairbanks North Star Borough, Central Recycling Facility; The Radio Station; Cowles Heating Services; University of Alaska, Office of Sustainability; University of Alaska, Advocacy Committee; and Alaska Comedy
+The Clean Up Day Committee is made up from volunteers from many different sponsoring organizations including; United Way of the Tanana Valley; Alaska Department of Transportation and Public Facilities, Adopt a Highway; Green Star of Interior Alaska; Midnight Sun Council, Boy Scouts of America; Greater Fairbanks Chamber of Commerce; Fairbanks North Star Borough, Central Recycling Facility; The Radio Station; Cowles Heating Services; University of Alaska, Advocacy Committee; and Alaska Comedy

 Recycling is Back for 2021

 We are excited to offer Green Bags as an option again this year!
 Green Bags will be passed out at all 4 bag pickup locations.
 You may fill the bags with #1 and #2 plastic bottles and jugs and aluminum cans.
 You may leave the green bags along main roads with other Clean Up Day trash and the Heavy Haulers will get it where it needs to go.
 After Clean Up Day you may take your Green Bags to the Central Recycling Facility, 1855 Marika Road.
 For a full list of what the Central Recycling Facility accepts, outside of this event, please visit their website https://www.fnsb.gov/294/Central-Recycling-Facility